 - Special populations

 Minimum number of students required for HIV AIDS training classes is 2 students.
 Certificates of Completing are emailed to Students the day of class.
 Due to the length of this class; students are encouraged to bring a lunch and snacks to carry them through.
 Breaks are given throughout the course.
 Payment is required in advance to reserve a seat in any HIV AIDS training class.
-Our Main instructor for these classes is Jill Wallace.
-She travels from Chewelah, WA.

 Check is made out to: CPR Northwest “Saving Lives through Education”

 Mailed to: 1728 E. 14th Ave, Spokane, WA 99202 Please include Full Name, E-mail, Length of class needed, Date of the class you are reserving and a Phone Number you may be reached.
 If Instructor is unable to teach the class for the date reserved; a full refund will be mailed to student within 24 hour.
 The student may opt to reschedule to a different class date; in which case the refund would not be given.

 A 24 hr advanced notice of cancellation is required before a full reimbursement check is paid back for all reserved seats in HIV AIDS Training classes.
 If a student fails to show up to class or doesn’t cancel reserved seat within 24 hours; payment is kept and no refund is given.